 If your internet connection is dropping on your MG7540, you will need to determine if it is the wireless connection dropping or the entire connection dropping.

-If you determine it may be your wireless connection, you should follow our wireless optimization guide: Wireless Guide
+If you determine it maybe your wireless connection, you should follow our wireless optimization guide: Wireless Guide

-Open your Web Browser.
+Login to your modem by opening your Web Browser.
 In the address bar (located at the very top of the browser), type in:

 http://192.168.0.1 (then press the ENTER key)